Supreme Court Asked To Decide If Trump Has Immunity From Prosecution - UrduPoint

 "Defendant's four-year service as Commander in Chief did not bestow on him the divine right of kings to evade the criminal accountability that governs his fellow citizens," she added.

-Lawyers for Trump, the current frontrunner for the 2024 Republican presidential nomination, have appealed Chutkan's ruling to a federal appeals court and have asked that all proceedings be halted until the court decides on the immunity claim.
+Lawyers for Trump, the frontrunner for the 2024 Republican presidential nomination, have appealed Chutkan's ruling to a federal appeals court.

 "The force of that principle is at its zenith where, as here, a grand jury has accused a former President of committing federal crimes to subvert the peaceful transfer of power to his lawfully elected successor," the special counsel said.